Business

 A branch number or transit number is a 5-digit number that provides information about the branch where you open or maintain your account.
 For Provincial Credit Union, the number is 39073.

-An institution number is a 3-digit number that is assigned to a certain financial institution to identify them.
+An Institution Number is a 3-digit number that is assigned to a certain financial institution to identify them.
 For Provincial Credit Union, the number is 839.

 You can locate your account number using your Online Banking or Mobile Banking.
+Watch the video to learn how to find it or follow the step by step instructions below.

 Online Banking: